If you have focused all your retirement planning energy on your 401(k), you may be missing a key piece of the puzzle: Social Security.

 1. Work more years

 You must work at least 10 years to collect Social Security.
 The size of your benefit checks is decided by a formula that is based on your 35 highest-earning years of work.
-If you didn’t work 35 years, the formula uses zeros for the missing years’ earnings.
-Years of zero earnings lower your benefits, so add as many more years of work as you can.
+If you didn’t work 35 years, the formula uses zeros for the missing years.
+Zero years lower your benefits, so add as many more years of work as you can.

 2. Avoid claiming too early

 The age at which you start collecting Social Security makes a big difference in the size of your checks.
 (This chart shows how.)
-You can start claiming benefits as early as age 62, but your checks will be forever 25 to 30 percent less than you would have received if you waited until your full retirement age, which varies depending on when you were born.
-And if you die first, your spouse’s Social Security survivor benefits will be smaller than if you’d waited until full retirement age.
+You can start as early as age 62, but your checks will be forever 25 percent to 30 percent less than you’re due, depending on when you were born.
+And if you die first, your spouse’s Social Security survivor benefits will be smaller than if you’d waited.

 Some people have no choice.
-Many retirees stop work earlier than they planned because of illness or unemployment, or to be caregivers for a family member.
-If that is the case for you, try to use other sources of income if possible, so you can hold off claiming benefits until you’re older.
+Many retirees stop work earlier than they planned because of illness or unemployment, or to be caregivers.
+In that case, try to use other sources of income if possible, so you can hold off claiming until you’re older.

 3. Aim for full retirement age